National Legislative Service

 • National Security, Foreign Affairs and POW/MIA

-To fully support service members, and protect our nation’s citizens and interests around the world, Congress and DOD must:
+To fully support the all-volunteer force, protect our nation’s citizens and defend American interests around the world, Congress and DOD must:

 • Ensure DPAA is fully funded to perform its personnel recovery mission.